hanningzhang/hanningzhang.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year MSCS student at the University of Illinois Urbana-Champaign (UIUC).
+I am a first-year MSCS student at the University of Illinois Urbana-Champaign (UIUC), advised by Professor [Tong Zhang](http://tongzhang-ml.org/).
 Previously, I graduated from The Hong Kong University of Science and Technology (HKUST) in 2024, majoring in Computer Science.
 Previously, I worked as a research intern on the topic of LLM hallucination and alignment, advised by Professor [Tong Zhang](http://tongzhang-ml.org/).
 In 2023 Summer, I had the privilege to work as a research intern at [Blender Lab](https://blender.cs.illinois.edu/), advised by Professor [Heng Ji](https://blender.cs.illinois.edu/hengji.html).